cloudhubke/include-files/README.md

 ## Installation

 ```
-npm install include-all --save
+npm install include-files --save
 ```

 ## Low-level synchronous usage

-By default, `include-all` is synchronous, and a bit low-level.
+By default, `include-files` is synchronous, and a bit low-level.
 There are also asynchronous helper methods (which are a bit higher-level), but more on that in a sec.

 First, here are some examples of the low-level, synchronous usage: